 But Biden is also unpopular in Wisconsin.
 After winning the state with about 49% in 2020, his approval rating has hovered at about 43%, with some 53% disapproving, since last fall.
 The winner of the Democratic primary in August will likely be tied to Biden, especially with inflation emerging as a top concern, according to the Marquette poll, and worries over the coronavirus (about which Johnson has said plenty of controversial things) reaching a new low.

 The Democratic field is still uncertain.
 Support for Lt.
 Gov. Mandela Barnes, who has been seen as the front-runner, declined slightly among likely primary voters in the Marquette poll, while support for Milwaukee Bucks basketball team executive Alex Lasry ticked up.
 State Treasurer Sarah Godlewski and Outagamie County Executive Tom Nelson remained in the single digits.
 Nearly half of those likely primary voters, however, said they hadn’t picked a candidate.
 Lasry and Godlewski are pouring their own resources into the race to go up on TV.
-Barnes, who raised $1.7 million in the first quarter of the year, has not yet gone on TV.
-And none of the candidates has emerged as a fundraising powerhouse the way other Democrats challenging unpopular Republicans (think Sens.
+Barnes, who raised $1.7 million in the first quarter of the year, went up with his first TV ad in mid-May.
+But none of the candidates has emerged as a fundraising powerhouse the way other Democrats challenging unpopular Republicans (think Sens.
 Ted Cruz or Lindsey Graham) have in cycles past.

 6. New Hampshire